-Children who are not in school are at risk of human and sex trafficking, starvation and disease.
-School keeps them off the streets, fed a meal each day and teaches them personal hygene, self care and skills to survive and thrive and become positive, contributors within their communties.
+Children who are not in school are at risk of human trafficking, starvation and disease.
+School keeps kids off the streets, fed a meal each day and focuses on personal hygiene, and skills to survive and thrive and become positive contributors to their communities.

 Children attend the school closest to their home and walk in groups for safety.

 Additional fees for School Supplies and Uniforms is once a year and included in the cost.

 Primary school (Kindergarten-7) - 1 child $ 25/mth or $ 300/year

 Secondary school (High School) - 1 child $ 42/mth or $ 500/year

 The Bruce and Lorraine Macpherson Rotary Guelph Trillium Bursary for $ 500 CAD

 is awarded once a year to support older students wishing to pursue higher education.

 2021 - Isaac Kitamirike - Medical Laboratory Techniques, Bugembe Institute of Health Sciences

 2020 - Huldah - Purchasing & Supplies Management YMCA College of Business Studies, Jinja